 - – You can also combine the income and deposit requirements;

 - – You should not have a transmittable disease;

 - – You should not have a criminal record (DUI doesn’t really count);

 Those are the basic if the retirement visa in Thailand.
 Over the years they have not listed DUI as a criminal offense but most retirement applications use a lawyer in Thailand to solve those minor issues.
 It does vary but most times they tend to overlook your DUI when you had been a teenager.
-If you are not certain them speak to a lawyer in Bangkok or Pattaya about this.
+If you are not certain about them, speak to a lawyer in Bangkok or Pattaya about this.
 You can also ask us online so we may understand where and how this occurred.

-Once the visa has been issued you need to also get your household items in your home country into thailand without having to pay customs duty.
-Normally the lawyers who did you application will manage this process for you as you are allowed to bring in your goods within 6 months of having your visa extension granted. speak to a lawyer about this when you are applying for retirement so they may organize a customs clearance form for you as well.
+Once the visa has been issued you need to also get your household items in your home country into Thailand without having to pay customs duty.
+Normally the lawyers who did your application will manage this process for you as you are allowed to bring in your goods within 6 months of having your visa extension granted. speak to a lawyer about this when you are applying for retirement so they may organize a customs clearance form for you as well.

-If you are buying property in Thailand when you retire then again speak to your attorney about this as you can only own a condo unit freehold under certain circumstances.
+If you are buying a property in Thailand when you retire then again speak to your attorney about this as you can only own a condo unit freehold under certain circumstances.
 Owning a house is another issue and you might need to register a Thai company to hold the title deed for you as you are not normally allowed to own land in Thailand.
-There are a number of issues when it comes to home ownership in Thailand as a foreigner.
+There are a number of issues when it comes to homeownership in Thailand as a foreigner.